-Welcome to our dedicated section for Coronavirus and COVID information, and how this may relate to your ski holiday in France for the next Winter 2021/22 ski season.
+Welcome to our dedicated section for Coronavirus and COVID information, and how this may relate to your ski holiday in France for this Winter 2022/23 ski season.

-After being forced to sit out the 2020/21 ski season there are encouraging signs that travel will continue to get easier going forward.
-We are therefore cautiously optimistic about being able to offer a full Ski Weekender programme across all our resorts during Winter 2021/2022.
+After being forced to sit out last December and early-January, we were fortunate to be able to offer the full Ski Weekender programme across all our resorts during the remainder of Winter 2022.

-We feel that there are reasons to be positive, although we continue with our policy of being honest and transparent with all of our guests, in case of any potential changes in the future.
+However, we continue with our policy of being honest and transparent with all of our guests, in case of any potential changes in the future.

-This is a policy which has been appreciated by many of our guests who have had bookings affected by Covid during the past 2 seasons.
+This is a policy which has been much appreciated by many of our guests, who have had bookings affected by COVID during the past 2 seasons.

-Unlike some other travel companies – we are proud of how we have treated all of our affected guests, and we have refunded all of our affected customers 100% of their monies paid in less than 14 days from their request.
+Unlike some other travel companies, we are proud of how we have treated all of our guests, and we have refunded all of our affected customers 100% of their monies paid, in less than 14 days from their request.

-We continue to look forward to Ski Season 2021/22 but we cannot ignore the risk of disruption to international travel, or the challenges that this could pose for next winter’s ski holidays.
+We are very much looking forward to the 2022 – 23 Winter Ski Season, however, we cannot ignore the possible risk of future disruption to international travel, or the challenges that this could pose for winter ski holidays once again.

 Whilst we will do our best to adapt and be flexible where we can, we do want to stress that we can’t be expected to assume all the risk!

-Please understand that we’re not being pessimistic, and we hope it’s going to be a fantastic season and really hope you’ll all be able to join us for some amazing fun in the snow!
+Please understand that we’re not being pessimistic – we hope it’s going to be another fantastic season, and really hope you’ll all be able to join us for some amazing fun in the snow!

 An Equal Acknowledgment of COVID and Travel Risks